qcwrenshu/ash-public/README.md

 # ash-public

-Ash 2: Stormworks RP server management bot
+Ash 2: Discord bot - Administration service for StormLands (Stormworks RP server)

-Written in JavaScript
+Written in JavaScript (discord.js on Node.js)

-Created by @.fuckme
+(@qcwrenshu turnip)

 # Features

 - Economy system based on accounts
 - Leaderboards
-- Group system
+- Group system --> nations and factions
-- Full entity permissions system
+- Entity permissions system
-- Nations and factions
-- Player data and barebones verification system
+- In-game player data and verification framework
-- Command handler for prefix and app commands
+- Command handler for both prefix and app commands
 - GraphQL server
-- A performant, consistent, easy-to-use design

 ## Differences from StormLands Ash

-Ash Public omits some features from StormLands Ash.
+Ash Public omits some features from StormLands Ash that we are not ready to release yet.

 Notably, it omits:
 - Ash Vehicles (Vehicles system)